 2015 Keynote Speaker at the 2nd Henley Inter-Disciplinary Sustainability Seminar, Reading, UK.

 2015 Research Award, ESSEC Foundation

 2014 Plenary Speaker at the 5th Social and Environmental Accounting Research Conference (CSEAR Italy), Padova, Italy.

 2014 Keynote Speaker at the Centre for Impression Management in Accounting Communication (CIMAC) Conference, Bangor, UK.

 2014 Emerald Literati Network 2014 Award for Excellence – Outstanding Reviewer for Sustainability Accounting, Management and Policy Journal.

 2012 Best Paper Award, American Accounting Association’s Public Interest Section Mid-Year Meeting.

-2010 Plenary Speaker for the 4th GECAMB Conference on Environmental Management and Accounting (the Portuguese CSEAR Conference), Leiria, Portugal.
+2010 Plenary Speaker at the 4th GECAMB Conference on Environmental Management and Accounting (the Portuguese CSEAR Conference), Leiria, Portugal.

-2009 Plenary Speaker for the 1st South American Congress on Social and Environmental Accounting Research, Rio de Janeiro, Brazil.
+2009 Plenary Speaker at the 1st South American Congress on Social and Environmental Accounting Research, Rio de Janeiro, Brazil.

 2008-09 Dean’s Award for Junior Distinguished Scholarship, John Molson School of Business, Concordia University.